-Earth Day, April 22, 2017 – Happy Earth Day from New Hampshire!
+Earth Day, April 22, 2019 – Happy Earth Day from the New Hampshire White Mountains!
 Earth Day is an annual day founded by US Senator Gaylord Nelson in 1970.
 Many consider Earth Day to be the birth of the modern environmental movement.
 And the purpose of this day is to celebrate and create awareness for the environment.

 Earth Day acts as an educational tool and influences all generations to care about the environment.
 If you have never heard about this day take some time to read up on the history and importance of Earth Day here.
 In the 21st-century, tourism (biking, hiking, fishing, etc.) has exploded in the White Mountains, and areas are being overused.
 And because of this, it is essential that we understand the impact we have on the environment.
 Education and proper training can help control the problem.